ashneetrathore/AntCrawl/README.md

 └── .gitignore        # Specifies files and folders that shouldn't be included in the repo
 ```

-### :rocket: CONFIGURATION & EXECUTION
 > [!WARNING]
 > The original Spacetime cache server is no longer live.
 These instructions show how the project was configured and ran, but the crawler **cannot be executed** anymore.
-This section is for reference only.
+The upcoming instructions are for reference only.

+### :hammer: CONFIGURATION
 **1. Clone the repository**
 ```bash
 git clone https://github.com/ashneetrathore/AntCrawl.git